andwn/cave-story-md/README.md

 From "New Game" without cheats you can make it to Grasstown.
 About 30% of the game's music is implemented, and all of the sound effects are.
 Only Polar Star works but Y and Z can still be used to switch weapons.
-None of the enemies move yet, but they can be killed and drop power ups.
+Only enemies in First Cave move, but all can be killed and drop power ups.
 Same with bosses.
 The game can be saved and resumed.
 I have yet to notice any data related bugs.
-The SRAM is not compatible with the real game, but I will probably write a converter.
+The SRAM is not compatible with the real game, but I am writing a converter.

 ## How to build?
 (Windows)
 1. Download and install [SGDK](http://github.com/Stephane-D/SGDK.git) using the instructions from that page.